kirilllzaitsev/vision_mtl/README.md

 ### Training

 The models are implemented in PyTorch.
 They are trained and evaluated on the task of semantic segmentation and depth estimation.
 A single GPU with 8Gb of memory is used for the experiments.
+The models are wrapped in the module from PyTorch Lightning, but due to this [issue](https://github.com/Lightning-AI/pytorch-lightning/issues/19216) optimization loop is manual instead of using the `Trainer` from this library.

 Entry point for the pipeline is `training_lit.py`. `utils.py` contains arguments for the command line.